openvswitch/ovs/Documentation/topics/dpdk/vhost-user.rst

 there will be a retry, with a default maximum of 8 occurring.
 If at any time no packets can be sent, it may mean the guest is not accepting packets, so there are no (more) retries.

+For information about configuring the maximum amount of tx retries for vhost-user-client interfaces see `vhost-user-client tx retries config`_.

 .. note::